Dherse/masterproef/content/this_document.typ

 === Accessibility

-This document was designed with accessibility to color blind and visually impaired people in mind.
-The colors used are generally chosen to have good contrast for color blind individuals, as can be seen #link("https://coolors.co/1e64c8-1e6465-1f1c5c-e0a458-6f006f")[here].
-Most colored elements are accompanied by an icon, generally from the unicode standard to make it screen reader friendly.
+This document was designed with accessibility to colorblind and visually impaired people in mind.
+The colors used are generally chosen to have good contrast for colorblind individuals, as can be seen #link("https://coolors.co/1e64c8-1e6465-1f1c5c-e0a458-6f006f")[here].
+Most colored elements are accompanied by an icon, usually from the unicode standard to make it screen reader friendly.
 Additionally, all images have alternate text descriptions.

 === Navigation